 Mari Considine is the Senior Vice President of Development & Marketing for Robins’ Nest.
-Mari leads and manages all aspects of philanthropy and fosters relationships with the community to advance the agency's mission.
-She is also responsible for the organization's integrated marketing and communications efforts including digital and print communications, public relations, and advertising.
-Mari has extensive experience in individual giving, corporate and foundation giving, planned giving, marketing, and special events.
+Mari leads and manages all aspects of philanthropy and fosters relationships with the community to advance the agency’s mission.
+She is also responsible for the organization’s strategic marketing and communications efforts including digital and print communications, public relations, and advertising.
+Mari has extensive experience in individual and corporate giving, planned giving, marketing, and special events.

-Mari is a member of the Association of Fundraising Professionals and the American Marketing Association and currently serves on the board of the NJ American Marketing Association.
-She also is an active member of the Marketing, Awards and Communications Committee (MAC) for Association of Fundraising Professionals International.
-Mari has a Master of Science degree in Nonprofit Management from Eastern University and a Bachelor of Arts degree in International Studies and French from Mount Saint Mary’s University and is currently pursuing her Doctorate in Business Administration at Johnson & Wales University.
+Mari is a member of the Association of Fundraising Professionals and the American Marketing Association and currently serves as President-Elect for the American Marketing Association NJ.
+She is also is a member of the Marketing, Awards and Communications Committee (MAC) for Association of Fundraising Professionals International.
+Mari has a Master of Science degree in Nonprofit Management from Eastern University, a Bachelor of Arts degree in International Studies and French from Mount Saint Mary’s University and is currently pursuing her Doctorate in Business Administration at Johnson & Wales University.